2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 • Regulatory & Banking Credibility — Operating as a structured entity improves access to financial institutions and investors.

-• Dividend Planning Flexibility - Profits can be retained or distributed strategically.
+• Dividend Planning Flexibility — Profits can be retained within the company or distributed strategically.

 Retained Earnings Strategy

-One key advantage for founders is the ability to:
+One key advantage for founders operating through a company is the ability to:

 • Retain profits within the company;